eliot-akira/eleme/README.md

 **render** - perform incremental DOM update with given HTML string

+**clone** - create a new element based on current one

 **emit, on, off, once** - event shortcuts

 ### Element methods

-All elements including `document.body` will have these shortcuts:
+All HTML elements will have these shortcuts:

 **query, queryAll, prepend, append**

+`eleme` itself has the above methods as an alias to `document.body`.

 ## Based on